Your Kitchen Lab

 Step 5: Make the Strawberry Filling

-In a saucepan, add: 400g chopped strawberries, 100g sugar, juice of ½ lemon, 1 tbsp psyllium husk (or chia seeds or 1 tbsp cornstarch).
+In a saucepan, add: 400g chopped strawberries, 100g sugar, juice of ½ lemon, 1 tablespoon psyllium husk (or chia seeds or 1 tablespoon cornstarch).
 Simmer until jammy, about 10–15 minutes.
 Let it cool completely.

 Step 6: Shape the Rolls